-The rules are a little different on your website than they are for social media however your disclosure should be clear, concise, and require no user action to understand it.
+The rules are a little different on your website than they are for social media.
+However, your disclosure should be clear, and concise, and require no user action to understand it.
 The words affiliate link are not sufficient in a post.
 It must state that you are getting paid so people who have no clue what affiliate links are will understand.
-You can read info straight from the FTC here.
+You can read the info straight from the FTC here.

 - In a font that is equal in size to the font on your post and in a shade that stands out against the background.
 This means no tiny writing, and you can’t make it lighter than the font you already use.